-However, the later studies weren’t as successful, finding only a one to three month delay in cancer growth.
+But the later studies weren’t as successful, finding only a one- to three-month delay in cancer growth.
 None proved that Avastin extended the lives of patients with advanced breast cancer, and some patients had severe side effects such as holes in the stomach and intestines.

-Nevertheless, when the FDA began its hearing for Avastin on Tuesday, breast cancer patients started to step forward to recount their success stories, thanks in part, to the drug.
-Some have held signs and chanted outside the FDA building in favor of Avastin.
+Nevertheless, when the FDA began its hearing for Avastin in June, numerous breast cancer patients stepped forward to recount their success stories, thanks in part, to the drug.
+Some held signs and protested outside the government agency in favor of Avastin.

 Personally, I agree with these patients.
 I think that the FDA should have kept the approval of Avastin for breast cancer, pending new studies.